45 Ways to Have a Healthy Sex Life After 40

 Resistance exercises not only will help change your body weight and shape (both of which will have a physical and psychological benefits), but it also increases your testosterone.

 “Testosterone is the key hormone for both men and women for sex drive,” Roizen says.
 “Resistance exercise helps increase muscle mass, which improves testosterone.”
 No access to dumbbells?
 A routine of bodyweight exercises: pushups, squats, and lunges will work.
-Remember: Forgoing dumbbells is one of the 40 Worst Habits for People Over 40.

 And add plenty of hot peppers.
 One small study in the journal Physiology & Behavior found that spicy food increased testosterone.